philipperemy/Stanford-NER-Python/README.md

 Mike                	PERSON
 ```

+NOTE: It works well on Linux and Ubuntu but it's unclear for Windows.

 ## About Stanford NER

 Named Entity Recognition (NER) labels sequences of words in a text which are the names of things, such as person and company names, or gene and protein names.
 It comes with well-engineered feature extractors for Named Entity Recognition, and many options for defining feature extractors.
 Included with the download are good named entity recognizers for English, particularly for the 3 classes (PERSON, ORGANIZATION, LOCATION).